os6sense/highlight_js-rails/README.md

 ### 1. Edit the applications javascript file
 If you want to only select a few languages you can include just highlight and the languages you want/need.
-Edit your applications js file (or appropriate layouts .js file if you are using layouts): app/assets/javascrpt/application.js
+Edit your applications js file (or appropriate layouts .js file if you are using layouts) e.g.  "app/assets/javascrpt/application.js" and include something like the following but specifying the languages you want to be

-and include something like the following but specifying the languages you want to be highlighted:
+highlighted:

 ```javascript
 //= require highlight_js/highlight